David Johnson Player Prop Bets for NFL Week 11 | Houston vs. Tennessee 11/21/2021

 Matchup vs. Tennessee

-- In his two career matchups against the Titans, Johnson averaged 70.5 rushing yards per game, 56.0 more yards than his over/under in Sunday's game.
+- Against the Titans, Johnson has averaged 70.5 rushing yards per game over his two career matchups, 57.0 more yards than his over/under in Sunday's game.

-- Johnson, in two matchups versus the Titans, has run for a TD every time, but not more than one in a single contest.
+- Johnson has had a rushing touchdown in every game versus the Titans, but did not have multiple TDs in any of those games.

 - Note: Johnson's stats vs. Titans date back to 2016.